hitvoice/notes/toolbox/git.md

 git push origin --tags

 git commit --amend # commit again and overwrite the last commit (when you commit too early)
+# revert a range of commits (from old to new).
+Unstaged files not affected by these commits will remain untouched
+git revert --no-commit a867b4af..0766c053
 # DANGEROUS: the following command can not be undone
-git checkout -- xx.py # discard recent changes and go back to the latest commit git checkout -- . # discard all recent changes and go back to the latest commit git reset --hard master@{"10 minutes ago"} # recover from some terrible mistake
+git checkout -- xx.py # discard recent changes and go back to the latest commit git checkout -- . # discard all recent changes and go back to the latest commit git chekcout <commit-sha> . # return to a certain commit.
+New files will remain untouched but unstaged modificatoins will be lost git reset --hard master@{"10 minutes ago"} # recover from some terrible mistake
 ```
 ### work with git-lfs: